Chennai International Queer Film Festival

-Chennai International Queer Film Festival (also known as Reel Desires: Chennai International Queer Film Festival) is a three-day LGBT- event that usually takes places on the last weekend of July as a part of the city's pride events.
+Chennai International Queer Film Festival (also known as Reel Desires: Chennai International Queer Film Festival) is a three-day LGBT event that usually takes places on the last weekend of July as a part of the city's pride events.
 The main organizers are SAATHII and Orinam in partnership with Goethe-Institut, Chennai.
 The other volunteers include various community groups and NGOs, including Nirangal, East-West Center for Counselling, and RIOV.
 The last day is usually performances along with a panel discussion, usually to discuss and bring out the challenges faced by community members.

 Background

 This LGBT-film festival is being held from 2005 in the city.
-The shorts, documentary and feature film submissted usually explore the intersections among sexuality/gender identity and other forms of marginalization, also including those based on gender, disability, immigrant/refugee status, caste, socio-economic class, religion, age, and race/ethnicity.
+The shorts, documentary and feature film submitted usually explore the intersections among sexuality/gender identity and other forms of marginalization, also including those based on gender, disability, immigrant/refugee status, caste, socio-economic class, religion, age, and race/ethnicity.

+2023

+In its 11th edition, Orinam, an LGBTQIA+ support community, in collaboration with the Goethe-Institut, Chennai, continues its tradition of challenging heteronormative norms.
+The festival, scheduled to take place from August 18 to 20 at the Goethe-Institut, will feature a lineup of 30 films—10 from the subcontinent and the rest from 11 countries around the world.

+This year's selection includes a mix of shorts, documentaries, and feature-length films such as Impasse, Binary Error, All Men Should Have Shoes, Oas (Dewdrops), Pussy Cruising, Transcending Boundaries, and Neubau.

+In addition to the films, the festival will feature a play titled Neela Bhoomi, directed by Tamilarasi R, which explores the life of a lesbian couple as they navigate the challenges of building a home together.
+Other highlights include a performance by Chennai-based drag artist Nethu Night Neelambari and a hip hop night.

+A panel discussion titled "Queer Families: Beyond the Marriage Equality Debate" will also be held, addressing the concept of family beyond traditional definitions upheld by law, culture, religion, media, and advertisements.
+According to the organizers, "The panel discussion assumes relevance in light of the awaited Supreme Court verdict on marriage equality."

+2020

+The eighth edition of Reel Desires: Chennai International Queer Film Festival was held online over two weekends, December 5–6 and 12–13, 2020.
+This year's festival showcased 25 films from 12 countries, selected through a community-led review process, and focused on themes of sexuality and gender diversity.

+Highlights among the short films included the award-winning After That Party by Lucas Drummond, the poetic Bodies of Desire by Varsha Panikar, and the world premiere of Sab Rab De Bande, a documentary on queer Sikhs by Sukhdeep Singh.
+The feature-length lineup featured notable films such as Boxed by Sameeksha and Kiss The Moon by Khalid Gill.